-The slide presentation attached hereto as Exhibit 99.1, and incorporated herein by reference, will be presented to certain existing and prospective investors of Amerant Bancorp Inc. (the "Company") on November 9, 2020 and may be used by the Company in various other presentations to existing and prospective investors and to analysts on or after November 9, 2020.
+The slide presentation attached hereto as Exhibit 99.1, and incorporated herein by reference, may be used by Amerant Bancorp Inc. (the "Company") in various presentations to existing and prospective investors and to analysts on or after February 26, 2021.